 Ships monitor and report their emissions under two different regulations: the monitoring, reporting and verification regulation for maritime transport (MRV) and the EU ETS directive.
 The two regulations have a different scope.
 For the MRV regulation, shipping companies have to monitor and report all CO2, CH4 and N2O emissions of their ships.
 For the ETS directive, shipping companies have to monitor and report CO2 emissions for the following situations:

-For the reporting for the ETS directive, other subtractions of the emissions could be the case i.e. due to the use of sustainable biomass.
+For the reporting for the ETS directive, other emissions subtractions may apply i.e. due to the use of sustainable biomass.
 The page “ Monitoring, Reporting and Verification Obligations (Emissions Report) ” goes into more detail on this.

 Shipping companies have to surrender allowances for their emissions that fall under the EU ETS scope.